- Our No Spill Ant Kill attracts and kills all common household ants (except carpenter ants, fire ants and harvester ants)

 Q. My dog ate/chewed on a No Spill Ant Kill bait station.
 What do I do?

 A. Our No Spill Ant Kill is formulated using food ingredients (to attract the ants) and the borax active is at such a low level that the product has very low toxicity.
 Your dog should be fine.
-We do recommend to monitor your dog’s behavior and if you notice anything unusual, contact your vet and have the product label with you.
+We do recommend monitoring your dog’s behavior and if you notice anything unusual, contact your vet and have the product label with you.

 A: The stations are placed with the holes facing down.

 A: Maggie’s Farm No Spill Ant Kill stations are not traps and the ants do not get trapped inside.
-Our No Spill stations are an excellent form of long-term pest control, in that ants are able to enter the stations, consume the bait, and leave to take it back to their colony to share., Depending on how large their ant colony is, the colony, including the queen, will be eliminated.
-This can take from a couple days to a couple weeks.
+Our No Spill stations are an excellent form of long-term pest control, in that ants are able to enter the stations, consume the bait, and leave to take it back to their colony to share.
+Depending on how large their ant colony is, the colony, including the queen, will be eliminated.
+This can take from a couple of days to a couple weeks.